valyndsilva/tiktok-clone/README.md

 npm install --save groq
 ```

-Next. create a folder called "utils" in the root directory and in it a file called "queries.ts":
+Next in "utils" in the root directory create a file called "queries.ts":

 In utils/queries.ts: